CGS Inline Aeration Meter

 Fields of application

-The standard sensor of the CGS is equipped with two UNF 9/16" connectors* and can easily be integrated into your fluid circuit.
+The standard sensor of the CGS is equipped with two UNF 9/16" connector and 3/8" adapters so it can easily be integrated into your fluid circuit.
 Due to its continuous inline measurement of the volumetric gas concentration in fluids our system offers new possibilities, e.g. for the continuous inline monitoring of oil aeration in hydraulic pipes, combustion engines, turbochargers or gear boxes, or for the optimized application of aerated adhesives.

 The CGS aeration meter can furthermore be applied as a control unit in areas of technical production which require gas contents as an important quality feature, or in areas in which the systematic introduction of gas can reduce production costs.